 Lunar Resources and Future Exploration

 The Moon is increasingly being seen as a potential source of valuable resources, including water ice, helium-3, and rare earth elements.
-Water ice, in particular, could be used to produce rocket fuel and life support resources, making the Moon a stepping stone for missions to Mars and beyond.
+But water ice, in particular, could be used to produce rocket fuel and life support resources, making the Moon a stepping stone for missions to Mars and beyond.
 Mining these resources would require a detailed understanding of the Moon's geology and environment, which is driving further research into its orbit and surface properties.

 The Moon's Influence on Earth